 Expectations were split for Suter after his 2019-20 campaign with the Swiss League’s ZSC Lions.
 Although he led the league with 53 points in 50 games and was crowned the regular-season MVP, some wondered how he would fare in the transition to North America.

 So far, he’s been proving his worth, breaking out onto the scene for Chicago with his first three NHL goals for a hat trick vs. Detroit in just his sixth game with the big club.
-The 24-year-old leads all rookies in goals (7) and has taken charge for the Blackhawks, who are without Jonathan Toews and Kirby Dach.
+The 24-year-old sits second in rookie goal-scoring (8) and has taken charge for the Blackhawks, who are without Jonathan Toews and Kirby Dach.

 Nils Hoglander, Vancouver Canucks

 Hoglander has been one of the positives in a rather tough season for Vancouver.
-The 2019 second-round pick has four goals and 10 points for the Canucks this season and is among the top rookie scorers this season.
+The 2019 second-round pick has five goals and 13 points for the Canucks this season and is among the top rookie scorers this season.

 — Rob Williams (@RobTheHockeyGuy) February 16, 2021